puppetlabs/puppet-docs/source/puppet/3.5/reference/modules_fundamentals.markdown

 >
 > Use `puppet config print modulepath` to see your currently configured modulepath.
 >
->  If you want both puppet master and puppet apply to have access to the modules, set the modulepath in [puppet.conf][conf] to go to the `[main]` block.
+>  If you want both puppet master and puppet apply to have access to the modules, set the modulepath in [puppet.conf][conf] to go to the `[main]` section.
 Modulepath is also one of the settings that can be different per [environment][].

 You can easily install modules written by other users with the `puppet module` subcommand.
 [See "Installing Modules"][installing] for details.